What is multiple sclerosis? what is multiple sclerosis what is multiple sclerosis what is multiple sclerosis

 Natural Steps For Relieving MS Symptoms

 - Get rest.
 Take steps to ensure a good night’s sleep.
 I know, easier said than done, right?
 Having MS means being wide awake at night, and unable to function wide awake during the day.
 However, limiting caffeine through the day, taking magnesium before bed, and getting the kids to bed nice and early can help.
-Organic valerian tea or a natural, gentle sleep complex can be a tremendous help, but please check with your doctor for any contraindications with your health or prescriptions prior to taking any supplements or herbal teas.
+Organic valerian tea or a natural, gentle sleep supplement can be a tremendous help, but please check with your doctor for any contraindications with your health or prescriptions prior to taking any supplements or herbal teas.

 - Exercise.
 Until recently, this was a really tricky one for me.
 Exercise would cause me to overheat, or I’d simply overdo it, and I’d need to go home and nap for 2 hours when I finished at the gym.
 It made me feel worse, most of the time.
 It is very important to stay as mobile as possible though, because “if you don’t use it, you lose it”.
 Even if it’s just seated exercises, do something.
 Go to Physical Therapy or an accessible yoga class, but please do something.